jkeefe/workshops/module-chatbot-add-nlp/README.md

 As usual, you'll need to sign up.
 It's free.
 And you'll need a Google/Gmail account.

 - Click "Sign up for Free"
-- Log in with Google (Dialogflow is a Google product)
+- Log in with Google (Dialogflow is a Google product).
-- Choose "Create Agent"
+- Choose "Create Agent" -- and you may need to authenticate with Google again here.
 - Name it "Blank agent"
+- Click "Create"
+- If you don't see a sidebar on the left side, click the menu icon (the three horizontal lines)
 - In the sidebar, chose "Prebuilt Agents"
 - Then in the main area, find the logo for the "Small Talk" prebuilt agent (Note, this is _not_ the "Small Talk" option in the left-side menu)
+- Click "Import" inside this Small Talk box.
 - Just leave the "Link to Google Project" line empty and hit OK
 - Wait and then click "Proceed to Agent"
+- If you don't see a sidebar on the left side, click the menu icon (the three horizontal lines)
-- This is tricky ... now in the _drop-down_ menu, chose "Small-Talk."
+- This is tricky ...
+At the top of the sidebar, use the _drop-down_ menu to chose "Small-Talk."
 Again, not the "Small Talk" item that's always in the sidebar.
 Look for the hyphen in `Small-Talk`.
 That's the right one.
 - Now, to end this craziness, let's rename it.
 Click the gear next to `Small-Talk` (with the hyphen)
 - Call it "My-Workshop-Bot"
 - Click "Save"